-Cheapest electricity tariff for big families in the UK (how to find it)
+Cheapest electricity tariff for big families in the UK (June 2026 guide)

 Big households use more power, so the “cheapest” tariff is the one with the best overall annual cost for your meter, payment method and usage pattern — not just the lowest unit rate.
-Use this guide to compare properly and switch with confidence.
+With the price cap climbing to £1,862 on 1 July 2026, getting this right matters more than ever for high-usage homes.

 - Built for higher electricity use (often 4+ people, home working, electric cooking, tumble dryer)

-- UK-specific: Ofgem price cap, smart meters, Economy 7, region and payment method differences
+- UK-specific: the July 2026 Ofgem price cap, smart meters, Economy 7, region and payment differences

 - Includes a comparison table, realistic cost scenarios and a transparent methodology